Oppo Watch just launched and it looks a lot like the Apple Watch

-We knew Oppo was working on a wearable with more than a passing resemblance to the Apple Watch, but now the Oppo Watch has been announced in full, complete with a large and sharp OLED screen.
+We knew Oppo was working on a wearable with more than a passing resemblance to the Apple Watch, but now the Oppo Watch has been announced in full, alongside the Oppo Find X2, and the wearable comes complete with a large and sharp OLED screen.

 The display on the largest 46mm model is 1.91 inches and has a 473 x 402 resolution and 326 pixels per inch.
 For comparison, the largest Apple Watch 5 model has a 1.78-inch screen with a 448 x 368 resolution.
 Though there is also a smaller 41mm Oppo Watch model with a 1.6-inch, 360 x 320 screen.